broadinstitute/lunaris/README.md

 A minimal request: read data from one block-gzipped, location-sorted, tabix-indexed file and export the data as tab-separated values (TSV).
 It contains two steps, *read* and *write*.
 Each step specifies a tool to describe what is being done in this step and some arguments.

-The *read* step uses the tool *IndexedObjectReader* to read from a location-sorted block-gzipped tabix-index file into a stream of objects.
+The *read* step uses the tool *IndexedRecordReader* to read from a location-sorted block-gzipped tabix-index file into a stream of objects.
 Required arguments are the file and the name of the id column.
 If the index file is omitted, it is assumed to be the data file plus suffix ".tbi".

 The *write* step uses the *TSVWriter* tool to write a stream of objects to a TSV file.
 The from argument contains the name of the step that produces the stream of objects to be written. file is the file to be written to.